Close

 Employee Awareness and Behavior Survey

-Since 2013, we have conducted an annual employee awareness and behavior survey of domestic Group employees in order to confirm changes in employee awareness and behavior, with the aim of achieving a state in which every employee feels fulfillment in their work.
+Since 2013, we have conducted an annual awareness and behavior survey of domestic Group employees in order to confirm changes in employee awareness and behavior, with the aim of achieving a state in which every employee feels fulfillment in their work.
 The results of the survey are used for measures to improve job satisfaction of employees.

 Share